 |In their own words||Works “to address economic, social and cultural rights, particularly the right to food, livelihood, social welfare, education and health… The work is directed towards the process of building strong and relevant actors in civil society institutions as it is to empowering people to defend their dignity and claim their rights.”|

-- Supports the Kairos Palestine document, which calls for boycotts, divestment, and sanctions (BDS) against Israel and denies Jewish historical connections to Israel in theological terms; and rationalizes, justifies, and trivializes terrorism, calling it “legal resistance.”
+- Supports the Kairos Palestine document, which calls for boycotts, divestment, and sanctions (BDS) against Israel; denies Jewish historical connections to Israel in theological terms; and rationalizes, justifies, and trivializes terrorism, calling it “legal resistance.”

 - Focuses on international advocacy, stating that “advocacy work targets those with economic and political power in Sweden, the EU and the UN.”

-- Signatory to the 2015 Association of International Development Agencies (AIDA)” joint agency briefing paper titled, “Charting a New Course: Overcoming the Stalemate in Gaza,” misrepresenting international law and distorting legal terminology to place primary blame for the 2014 Gaza war on Israel.
-The paper omits Hamas rocket attacks against Israeli civilians, as well as terror tunnels running beneath the border into Israel.
-The paper further encourages contact with Hamas, stating: “Restricted contact can undermine humanitarian access and implementation of humanitarian programmes…””
+- Signatory to a 2015 Association of International Development Agencies (AIDA)” joint agency briefing paper, “Charting a New Course: Overcoming the Stalemate in Gaza,” misrepresenting international law and distorting legal terminology to place primary blame for the 2014 Gaza war on Israel.
+The paper omits Hamas rocket attacks against Israeli civilians and terror tunnels running beneath the border into Israel.
+The paper further encourages contact with Hamas, stating, “Restricted contact can undermine humanitarian access and implementation of humanitarian programmes…”

 - Was a signatory to the 2012 report “Trading Away Peace” that repeats the BDS agenda, calling on EU and individual European governments to wage political warfare through various forms of economic sanctions on Israel.

 - Member of the World Council of Churches (WCC), ACT Alliance, Act Alliance EU (formerly APRODEV) and the Lutheran World Federation.